OWNING IN MEXICO

 Q: What about the availability of insurance on the property itself?

-Insurance – including property, theft, flood, liability, hurricane, damage, and earthquake – are all readily available in Mexico and policies can be written to pay claims in U.S. dollars.
+A: Insurance – including property, theft, flood, liability, hurricane, damage, and earthquake – are all readily available in Mexico and policies can be written to pay claims in U.S. dollars.

 Q: What about taxes?
 What can I expect to pay in Mexico?

-For the buyer/owners, the subject of property taxes generally comes as good news, because it tends to be low.
+A: For the buyer/owners, the subject of property taxes generally comes as good news, because it tends to be low.
 Known as ‘Predial’, the tax is calculated as a percentage of the assessed value determined at the time of sale, paid every year.
 Property taxes have historically been low in Mexico because they have never been considered a source of governmental revenue, however, this is subject to change.

 Q: What other expenses should I consider on the purchase of property in Mexico?